European Studies Munich

 Course Overview

-• Key EU institutions: European Commission, European Parliament, the European Council, and Council of the EU.
+• Key EU institutions: European Commission, European Parliament, European Council, Council of the EU, and their roles in setting policy and direction.

 Learning Outcomes